Bruce Rutherford

 Works in Progress

-This book manuscript examines why the large-scale public demonstrations of the Arab spring produced such widely varying outcomes -- from a more open and democratic regime (Tunisia), to a deeper and more brutal authoritarianism (Egypt), to civil war (Syria, Libya, Yemen), to regime continuity with little change (Saudi Arabia, Jordan, Morocco).
+This project examines why the large-scale public demonstrations of the Arab spring produced such widely varying outcomes -- from a serious but unsuccessful attempt at democratization (Tunisia), to a deeper and more brutal authoritarianism (Egypt), to civil war (Syria, Libya, Yemen), to regime continuity with little change (Saudi Arabia, Jordan, Morocco).
 It proposes a theoretical framework that explains the different types of authoritarian regimes in the Arab world, when these regimes are likely to change, and the likely trajectory of change in each case.
 It tests and refines this framework through close study of Egypt, Tunisia, Syria, and Saudi Arabia.
 It concludes by offering likely trajectories for future political change in the Arab world.
 It also offers suggestions to international actors regarding policies that are likely to facilitate the emergence of rule-based, accountable, and participatory governments in the region.

 China and the Future of the Middle East